chench53/comments-server/README.md

 # jquery-comments-server
-A backend server for jquery-comments based on python/Django
+A backend server for jquery-comments based on python/Django and MySql.

+Still in progress...